conan-io/docs/reference/tools.rst

     def is_apple_os(os_)

-Returns ``True`` if OS is an Apple one: Macos, iOS, watchOS or tvOS.
+Returns ``True`` if OS is an Apple one: macOS, iOS, watchOS or tvOS.

 Parameters:
     - **os_** (Required): OS to perform the check.
 Usually this would be ``self.settings.os``.